KanYoso/METHYL/README.md

 ## Description

-The application provides data on various genes involved in methylation, including functions, consequences of genetic variants, recommendations for supplements, foods, and lifestyle.
+The application provides 23andme RAW data analysis on various genes involved in methylation, including functions, consequences of genetic variants, recommendations for supplements, foods, and lifestyle.
 The content is available in multiple languages and adapts to different user needs.

 ## Features

+- **RAW Data Load**: Load 23andme RAWdata file to analyze your Methylation based on your genes.
 - **Genetic Data Visualization**: Access detailed information about various genes and their variants.
-- **Multilingual Support**: Available in multiple languages.
+- **Multilingual Support**: Available in multiple languages (EN,ES).
 - **Personalized Recommendations**: Information on supplements, foods, and lifestyle based on genetic variants.
 - **Recommended Tests**: Information on recommended clinical tests.